 Seven years later, philanthropist Irving Young was himself inspired to start an organisation for terminally ill children, focussing on those living with the AIDS virus who received little or no support.
 However, on meeting with Sister Frances, Irving was made aware that the problem did not stop with the AIDS virus but affected every family caring for a child with a life-shortening illness.
-It was then, through the advice of Sister Frances that Irving founded React, with Sister Frances as its sole Patron.
-Here she explains why the work React does is so vital.
+It was then, with the guidance of Sister Frances that React was founded.
+Here Sister Frances explains why the work React does is so vital:

 ‘There can be no greater tragedy than the death of your beloved child.
 From the time when you are told the devastating diagnosis and probable outcome your world spins dangerously out of control.
 You are grief-stricken, each member of the family grieving differently, and just when you need friends most they often seem not to be there.

 They are frightened of saying the wrong thing, embarrassed maybe, and meanwhile you are left feeling lonely and isolated.
 You enter a bewildering world of hospitals and special treatments, professional visits to your home, severe limitations on you and your family leading a “normal” life, and the frustrations of form-filling and bureaucracy.
 Added to all this you may find yourself struggling financially.
 Wage-earning parents may need to give up employment to care for their sick children.